 Nomura's three autonomously operated employee networks provide a range of events with information that supports work-life management of female employees and promotes understanding of diverse cultures as well as LGBT* issues.
 By organizing and holding events, the networks provide opportunities to interchange both internally and externally.
 Also, by including training on diversity management in all managerial-level courses, Nomura is promoting the reform of the awareness of middle managers, and is placing emphasis on developing corporate cultures where a diversity of human resources can contribute actively.

 LGBT: Lesbian, gay, bisexual, transgender, and other gender minorities

 - Women in Nomura (WIN) Network: raise awareness on women's career advancement

-- Life & Family Network: Health, childrearing, senior care
+- Life and Family Network: Health, childrearing, senior care

 Each receiving support from two directors, three networks are run voluntarily by employees facilitate planning and management of information dissemination and promotional events for Nomura employees in addition to proactively holding joint events with other companies.
 The networks are:

 Life & Family (L&F): Work-life Management Related to Health, Childcare, and Nursing Care

 L&F, based on the concept of "Satisfaction in life leads to results in work," is intended to enhance both life and work and thereby ensure each employee's optimum productivity.
 It is part of cultivating an open, healthy working environment in which all Nomura employees can fully demonstrate their talents.

 Activities: Opportunities to learn about health, balancing work with childcare and elderly nursing care are provided.
 For example, host seminars on latest cancer treatment and how to balance treatment with work, learn on dementia, participate in a charity run that donates to NPOs, male employees lunch session on raising children, movie screening on elderly nursing care, etc.